-Microsoft made Teams so convenient.
+Microsoft has put convenience at the heart of Teams.
 You have a chat tool that also has all the other apps in it.
 You can make a video or audio call, work on files without leaving a chat, and schedule a meeting or share a task with people from a channel.

 2. No additional cost for Microsoft 365 users

 Additional costs can be a deal-breaker for some companies.
 The good news is that if your company already has an Microsoft 365 license, the Teams feature won’t cost you a dime.
 On the other hand, standalone chat tools like Slack or Google Hangouts can mean an extra expense for your organization.
 Moreover, if you don’t need premium functionalities, you can always use a free version of Teams.